 And perhaps it’s all that history that makes today’s resurgence so much sweeter – for it’s fueled by a rich mix of revitalized heritage brands like Christian Moerlein and Hudepohl served right alongside a ridiculous array of provocative and wildly successful newcomers like Rhinegheist, Braxton, and Mad Tree.

 Bottom line: If you love beer, you’re in the right place.
 From microbreweries to brewpubs, beer halls to beer tours, this region’s beer scene is quite simply second to none.

 Braxton Brewing Company

 Northern Kentucky’s first free-standing microbrewery, family owned and named after the street where they first began brewing in their home’s garage.
-Award-winning seasonal and year-round brews served in a state-of-the-art “taproom of the future”(dog-friendly!
-And they serve/sell a proprietary coffee brand, Starter, in regular, cold brew and nitro cold brew preps).
+Award-winning seasonal and year-round brews served in a state-of-the-art “taproom of the future”(dog-friendly)!
+Summer nights are made for their rooftop bar.

 The first authentic Hofbräuhaus in America, modeled after the legendary 400+ year-old Hofbräuhaus in Munich, Germany.
 Classic Bavarian brews using original recipes handed down by the Duke of Bavaria.
 A Brew Master oversees the brewing of our four all year round beer varieties, plus seasonal specialties like Oktoberfest, Maibock, Pilsner and Hefe Weizen Dunkel.
 Enjoy a traditional German meal paired with Bavarian beer in the lively Bier Hall or in the Bier Garden overlooking Newport on the Levee and the Cincinnati Skyline.